 Instead, violence and insecurity have increased, although the costs of containing it have multiplied.
-Some two million people have been internally displaced and the panicky migration to urban areas, fueled by insecurity has increased.
+Some two million people have been internally displaced and the panicky migration to urban areas, fuelled by insecurity, has increased.

 Buhari’s economic policies have been a shambles and his other pledge, to crack down heavily on corruption, is being laughed out of court.
 While he himself is regarded as ‘Mister Clean’, those around him are anything but.

-A Lagos wit puts the situation in perspective: “Every election, every candidate swears by all that is holly that he will eliminate corruption – and after every election, corruption still stands tall.
-It is a hopeless task; corruption is too deeply embedded in Nigeria society – it is a hydra-headed monster, cut off one head and two appear in its place.
-So the pledge to end corruption is like promising to provide every household with a house – it would be wonderful if it were to happen, but everybody knows it will not.”
+A Lagos wit puts the situation in perspective: “In every election, every candidate swears by all that is holy that he will eliminate corruption – and after every election, corruption still stands tall.
+It is a hopeless task; corruption is too deeply embedded in Nigerian society – it is a hydra-headed monster, cut off one head and two appear in its place.
+So the pledge to end corruption is like promising to provide every family with a house – it would be wonderful if it were to happen, but everybody knows it will not.”

 The issue then for most Nigerians who are realistic is not to chase meaningless promises that cannot be delivered, but which candidate can provide the ‘deliverables’ – a sound economy and an end to rampant insecurity.
 Everything else is verbiage dressed up in manifestos and complex policy documents.

-Take Nigeria – a country with a population of over a hundred million and several very distinct regions geographically and socio-economically; with equally distinct cultures, languages, religions, traditions and levels of development.
-Political parties along the lines of Labour or Conservative or Liberal or for that matter, Left o Right, simply neither exist nor can exist.
+Take Nigeria – it is a country with a population of over a hundred million and several very distinct regions, geographically and socio-economically; with equally distinct cultures, languages, religions, traditions and levels of development.
+Political parties along the lines of Labour or Conservative or Liberal or for that matter, Left or Right, simply neither exist nor can exist.

 Figurehead of powerful coalitions

-In this context, whoever is chosen as the Presidential candidate is more a figurehead of a larger coalition of powerful individuals, groups and vested interests.
-Thus, while purely in terms of results delivered – or in terms of the failure to deliver pledges, Buhari starts off on the back foot, one cannot take it for granted that the outcome of the 2019 election is cut and dried.
+In this context, whoever is chosen as the Presidential candidate is more the figurehead of a larger coalition of powerful individuals, groups and vested interests.
+Thus, while purely in terms of results delivered – or in terms of the failure to deliver pledges – Buhari starts off on the back foot, one cannot take it for granted that the outcome of the 2019 election is cut and dried.

-His party, the All Progressive Congress (APC) formed in 2013 to contest the 2015 elections, made history by becoming the first opposition party to defeat the party in government and win the majority in both the Senate and House of Representatives.
-Buhari defeated the incumbent Goodluck Jonathan by 2.m votes in the Presidential race.
+His party, the All Progressive Congress (APC), formed in 2013 to contest the 2015 elections, made history by becoming the first opposition group to defeat the party in government and win the majority in both the Senate and House of Representatives.
+Buhari defeated the incumbent Goodluck Jonathan by 2m votes in the Presidential race.

-Its main rival, The People’s Democratic Party (PDP) won every Presidential election from 1999 to 2011 was indeed the governing party of The Fourth Republic until 2015.
+Its main rival, the People’s Democratic Party (PDP) had won every Presidential election from 1999 to 2011, and indeed, was the governing party of the Fourth Republic until 2015.